 Pour wet mixture into dry mixture and stir until combined.

-Fill cupcake liners using ¼ cup measuring cup.
+Fill muffin cups using ¼ cup measuring cup.

 Bake for 20-24 minutes or until tops bounce back slightly.